ermshaua/claspy/README.md

 You can install ClaSPy with PyPi:
 `python -m pip install claspy`

-## Usage
+## Usage: univariate time series

-Let's first import the ClaSP algorithm and TS data from the <a href="https://github.com/ermshaua/time-series-segmentation-benchmark" target="_blank">"Time Series Segmentation Benchmark"</a> (TSSB) to demonstrate its utility.
+Let's first import the ClaSP algorithm and univariate TS data from the <a href="https://github.com/ermshaua/time-series-segmentation-benchmark" target="_blank">"Time Series Segmentation Benchmark"</a> (TSSB) to demonstrate its utility.

 ```python3
 >>> from claspy.segmentation import BinaryClaSPSegmentation